mlevison/APR-Markdown-Export/glossary/arc-motivational-model/index.md

 ---
 title: "ARC Motivational Model"
 date: "2022-12-02"
+excerpt: '**ARC motivation model** is part of Self Determination Theory, which shows there are two'
 ---

 **ARC motivation model** is part of Self Determination Theory, which shows there are two kinds of motivation: Intrinsic and Extrinsic.